Alumni Update: Interview with Dustin Hostetler

 What is it that you want to accomplish with your designs?
 What is your role within the design world?

 Whether abstract or literal, I want to tell a story with everything I design.
-In the actual design world, I’m not really sure what my roll is!
+In the actual design world, I’m not really sure what my role is!
 These days, I’m much more interested in celebrating other people’s work and making connections between different disciplines than being focused on myself.

 Has BGSU helped shape your perspective on what it means to be a designer?
-What about BGSU’s Graphic Design program specifically enabled you to become the designer that you are today?
+What about BGSU’s Graphic Design program specifically has enabled you to become the designer that you are today?

 I think BGSU really set me up to be good at the foundational elements of design.
-Understanding how to use color, proportion, typography etc are critical to GOOD design, and I think BGSU does a really great job instilling that.
+Understanding how to use color, proportion, typography, etc. are critical to GOOD design, and I think BGSU does a really great job instilling that.
 To this day, I struggle not using a grid, as the notion of the grid was burnt into my brain at BG.

 That said, once you have a great understanding of the “rules”, it’s much easier to break them!